dikri/NBABracket2026NoSpoiler/README.md

 ## Disclaimer

-This is an unofficial fan project.
+Unofficial fan project.
 Not affiliated with or endorsed by the NBA.
-Team logos and player images are loaded directly from cdn.nba.com and remain the property of the NBA and its teams.
+Team logos and player images loaded from cdn.nba.com, property of the NBA and its teams.
 For personal, non-commercial use only.